In this article, we will learn about the Hydraulic Grade Line (HGL) and Total Energy Line (TEL) with a diagram and formula.

 The line joining all these points is called as Total Energy Line (TEL).

-Definition: Total Energy Line i.e. TEL is defined as a line joining the points representing the total head (P/γ + V²/2g + Z).
+Definition: Total Energy Line or Energy Grade Line i.e. TEL is defined as a line joining the points representing the total head.
+It means the total energy line represents the sum of (P/γ + V²/2g + Z).

 For ideal or non-viscous fluid there are no losses hence TEL for that fluid is a horizontal line.